mugendi/get-logs/readme.md

 - `fileNum` shows we are currently reading the first log file from those selected.
 - `lineNum: 1` indicates that this is the first line of `files.current`,
 -   We started with the latest log file because `sort="DESC"`.
--   Because we had `JSON.parse` as our parser while calling `read()` all our lines are parsed.
+-   Because we had `JSON.parse` as our parser while calling `get()` all our lines are parsed.
 Depending on how your logs are formatted, you might need to use another parser.
--   The response includes a `read` key whose value is a function we can call.
-Calling `read()` will step to the next batch of lines within the `file` till we have finished reading this file.
+-   The response to `get()` includes a `read` key whose value is a function we can call.
+Calling `resp.read()` will step to the next batch of lines within the `file` till we have finished reading this file.

-    After a file is read to the last line, and `read()` is called, then the next log file matched is loaded and reading continues.
+    After a file is read to the last line, and `resp.read()` is called, then the next log file matched is loaded and reading continues.

-    When all log files listed have been read to the very last line, then `read()` will return null.
-Be careful to thus test for ```read() !== null```.
+    When all log files listed have been read to the very last line, then `resp.read()` will return null.
+Be careful to thus test for `resp.read() !== null`.

     ### Using `read()` to read all logs
-    `read()` is very powerful and can be used to read every line of every matched log file within your [`logsDir`](#getlogs-init-options)
+    `resp.read()` is very powerful and can be used to read every line of every matched log file within your [`logsDir`](#getlogs-init-options)

     ```javascript
     ...
     // initial read
     // needed as this is what returns the response with a read() method
-    let resp = await getLogs.read(readOpts);
+    let reader = await getLogs.get(readOpts);
+    let resp;

     // do whatever with response
     doSomethingWithResp(resp)